gipic/SudokuADC/README.md

 Date of birth: 03/03/1995
 md5(gianlucapiccolo-03) = d2c8ef93317526ed291cc1590c0377b0
-First character is "d" so homework assigned is number 4 (Sudoku)
+First character is "d" so assignment is Sudoku (value 4)

 ## Project description and overview